QuantEcon/melbourne_2024/README.md

 ## Guest Instructors

-The workshop will include a session titled Computational Economics in Action, with guest lectures [James Hansen](https://sites.google.com/site/jamesfrhansen/home) and [Yong Song](https://sites.google.com/view/ysong1).
+The workshop will include a session titled Computational Economics in Action, with lectures by [James Hansen](https://sites.google.com/site/jamesfrhansen/home) and [Yong Song](https://sites.google.com/view/ysong1).

 ## Times and Date